A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • client satisfaction

-• implementation of an action plan for SPM, within a given period corrective action taken by management in relation to market research, by changing a product or service to better fit clients’ needs, etc.
+• implementation of an action plan for SEPM, within a given period corrective action taken by management in relation to market research, by changing a product or service to better fit clients’ needs, etc.

 2.A.4.3 The board oversees executive compensation.